CHT2520-web-prog/intro-to-laravel/basic-CRUD-using-Laravel.md

 Route::get('/films/about', [FilmController::class, 'about']);
 ```

-Test this works, the messages are now coming from the controller and not the routes file
+Test this works, you should find the messages are now coming from the controller and not the routes file.

 > What is `::class`.
 It's a PHP feature that makes it easy to get hold of class names see https://stackoverflow.com/questions/30770148/what-is-class-in-php for more information.